arielherself/espresso/README.md

 The share price of <strong>Alphabet</strong>, Google’s parent company, fell by nearly 8% after a demonstration of its new AI-powered chatbot underwhelmed investors.
 Called Bard, it answered one query inaccurately.
 On Tuesday Microsoft unveiled an AI-enhanced version of its Bing search engine in an attempt to [win market share](https://te.arielherself.xyz/business/2023/02/08/is-googles-20-year-search-dominance-about-to-end) in web search from Google.

-<strong>LeBron James</strong>, an American basketball player, broke a 39-year-old record to become the all-time leading scorer in the NBA.
-[Mr James](https://te.arielherself.xyz/game-theory/2017/06/08/lebron-james-has-provided-a-lift-to-small-businesses), who plays for the Los Angeles Lakers, scored 38 points during his team’s loss against the Oklahoma City Thunder.
-That took his career tally to 38,390, just above the 38,387 record set by Kareem Abdul-Jabbar.
-The previous top scorer, now 75, was in the stadium to see his record fall.

 <strong>Fact of the day: </strong>15, the average number of earthquakes stronger than magnitude 7 per year.
 [See the full story](https://te.arielherself.xyz/the-economist-explains/2023/02/06/what-made-the-earthquake-in-turkey-and-syria-so-deadly).

 ----------

 ## Iger’s first quarter back at Disney

 Three months ago, after Disney’s streaming business, Disney+, lost $1bn in a quarter, the entertainment giant fired its chief executive.[ Bob Iger](https://te.arielherself.xyz/leaders/2022/11/21/disney-brings-back-a-star-of-the-past-but-its-real-problem-is-the-script) was brought back from retirement and given two years to turn it around.
-On Wednesday Disney will report its latest quarterly earnings, the first with him back in charge.
+On Wednesday Disney report its latest quarterly earnings, the first with him back in charge.
+Revenues rose by 8% year over year to $23.5bn, beating expectations.
+Losses at the streaming unit totalled $1.1bn.

 Last year the firm’s market value nearly halved.
 Seeking to recoup some losses at Disney+, Mr Iger raised subscription prices in December.
 A new “Avatar” film, which has made more than $2bn at the box office, and busy theme parks have helped edge the share price up by around 25% this year.

 Disney is carrying $37bn of net debt, however.
-Mr Iger is reportedly considering licensing more content to competitors.
-But he is under fire from Nelson Peltz, an activist investor who is demanding a seat on the board and has complained about the firm’s creaking balance-sheet.
-Investors will be looking for news of Mr Iger’s plans for ABC, Disney’s broadcast network, and ESPN, its sports channel.
+Nelson Peltz, an activist investor, is demanding a seat on the board and has complained about the firm’s creaking balance-sheet.
+On Wednesday Mr Iger said Disney would sack 7,000 emloyees, about 3% of the global staff, in a bid to save $5.5bn in costs.

 ## The Northern Ireland protocol in court